mobile app bar

 Tom Brady, Drake Maye

-The New England Patriots are undoubtedly still getting over the 29-13 loss in the Super Bowl to the Seattle Seahawks.
-It’s been a few weeks now, and they’ve had some time to gather themselves.
-However, if they still need some advice on how to deal with such a situation, one of their own, Tom Brady, has offered some advice on how to put aside the bad feelings and tackle the next season head-on.
+The New England Patriots are in the process of getting over the 29-13 loss in the Super Bowl to the Seattle Seahawks.
+It has been almost three weeks now, enough time to gather themselves and refocus.
+However, if they still need some advice on how to deal with it, they can pay heed to Tom Brady.

-Brady’s Pats didn’t just lose Super Bowl LX, though.
-They got dominated, not being able to score until the fourth quarter, and all the doubts about their legitimacy came to the surface.
-Most notably, their MVP runner-up QB Drake Maye turned the ball over three times and finished with a QBR of 16.3.
+The Pats didn’t just lose Super Bowl LX; they got dominated and were unable to score until the fourth quarter.
+It raised doubts about their legitimacy as a contender.
+Most notably, their MVP runner-up QB, Drake Maye, turned the ball over three times and finished with a QBR of 16.3.
+But Brady knows what the Patriots players will be going through now.

 After tough losses like these, Brady said he used to feel like Andy Dufresne in The Shawshank Redemption.
-He’d be sitting on the bus, stunned by the results, wondering how everything went so wrong.
-But once those feelings subsided, he was always faced with a reality check about the expectations going into the next season.
+He would sit on the bus, stunned by the result, wondering how everything went so wrong.
+But once those feelings subsided, he always faced a reality check about the expectations going into the next season.

 “Once the victory parties were done or the pity parties were over, what we were left with as a team was the reality of our circumstances going into the next season,” Brady wrote in his weekly newsletter, 199.